heywooddogwood/github-slideshow/_posts/0000-01-02-heywooddogwood.md

 ---
-Layout: slide
+layout: slide
-Title: "Welcome to our second slide!"
+title: "Welcome to our second slide!"
 ---
-Obviously this is the second slide
+"The scar had not pained Harry for nineteen years.
+All was well."
 Click the left arrow to go back!